The Data Editor allows you to view and quickly edit data right in the grid. For more information on editing data, refer to Editing Data in Grid.

-Use the rich set of data management options in the shortcut menu.
+Use a rich set of data management options in the context menu.

 Actual document look may slightly vary from the above image, depending on the product you use.

 If you want to retrieve all data from a table with a large number of records, a message warning you about the possibility of the “Out of memory” exception is shown, and you can choose either of the following actions - continue retrieving data, cancel retrieving data, or turn on Paginal Mode.